Adaptive Data-Driven Prediction in a Building Control Hierarchy: A Case Study of Demand Response in Switzerland: Case study: setup of DR program, building test bed and SFC controller

-To ensure a reliable and secure operation of the Swiss transmission grid, Swissgrid has established an AS market that includes services such as frequency control, voltage support, and so on.
-The frequency control can be categorized into primary, secondary, and tertiary frequency control, depending on the response time scale.
-In the Swiss market, in case of an imbalance between consumption and production, SFC is activated within seconds and completes the task within a maximum of 15 minutes.
-Parallel to the control of the supply side via the generation units, the \ac{dr} from the consumer side, such as buildings and ESS, has proved its potential to provide SFC services~\cite{fabietti2018multi,gorecki2017experimental}.
+To ensure the reliable and secure operation of the Swiss transmission grid, Swissgrid has established an AS market that includes services such as frequency control and voltage support. \changeC{ In this market, the SFC service requires participants, either on the production or demand side, to respond within seconds and adjust their production or consumption rates within 15 minutes to mitigate grid imbalances.
+In this study, we used DDP and bi-level DeePC to coordinate the stand-alone Polydome and an ESS to provide the SFC service from the demand side.
+This building-level case study is both practical and valuable, particularly as Swissgrid is advancing customer-centric and decentralized participation in the AS market~\cite{equigy}.
+Additionally, pilot research has demonstrated significant potential for this approach~\cite{fabietti2018multi,gorecki2017experimental}. }

-The Swiss SFC setup consists of two stages: day-ahead market and intraday tracking.
-In the day-ahead market stage, Swissgrid collects the bid of the power flexibility $\gamma$ and the power baseline $\bar{P}$ from each \ac{asp}.
+Next, two stages in the Swiss SFC setup are introduced: a day-ahead market and intraday tracking.
+In the day-ahead market stage, Swissgrid collects the bid of power flexibility $\gamma$ and the power baseline $\bar{P}$ from each \ac{asp}.
 The power flexibility $\gamma$ represents the maximum power flexibility the ASP can alter from the claimed power baseline $\bar{P}$ during the subsequent day.
 In return, each ASP receives a reward equivalent to $c_{bid}\gamma$, where $c_{bid}$ is the bid price from Swissgrid.

 During the intraday tracking stage, Swissgrid sends a time-dependent normalized signal, known as the \ac{agc} signal $\alpha_t$, to the ASPs at time $t$.
-Each ASP is then required to consume a specific power, deviating from the declared power baseline by $\gamma \alpha_t$.
-At this stage, the baseline can be re-traded up to 45 minutes prior to the delivery in an intraday market, a measure which has been demonstrated to greatly enhance the building's bidding flexibility~\cite{qureshi2016economic}.
-At time $t$, the final power baseline $P_{t+3}$ is set after submitting the intraday power transaction $P_{int,t+3}$ if a sampling period of 15 minutes is chosen.
+Each ASP is then required to adjust its power consumption, deviating from the declared power baseline by $\gamma \alpha_t$.
+At this stage, the baseline can be re-traded up to 45 minutes before delivery in an intraday market, a measure that significantly enhances the building's bidding flexibility~\cite{qureshi2016economic}.
+At time $t$, the final power baseline $P_{t+3}$ is set after submitting the intraday power transaction $P_{int,t+3}$, assuming a 15-minute sampling period.
 Therefore, the required consumed power $P_t$ for intraday tracking is defined as: